Contents

 A weekly collection of general waste would also be costly to implement, requiring significant extra investment to extend weekly general waste collections to the whole of Westmorland and Furness, potentially requiring extra vehicles, and associated fuel, maintenance and staffing costs, as well as the cost of purchasing and delivering new general waste wheelie bins to all properties.

 For recycling, pilot trials have shown wheelie bins are generally easier to move to collection points, do not take up any more room than bags and boxes and make it simpler to recycle more effectively.
-They also do not have separate lids that can get lost and are generally heavier and more robust than separate bags and boxes so are less likely to blow away in windy conditions.

-They are also quicker and easier to empty for crews, which improves the efficiency of rounds and saves money and leads to a more reliable service.
+They are also quicker and easier to empty for our crews, which improves the efficiency of rounds and saves money and leads to a more reliable service.

 In the past most councils asked residents to separate recyclable materials by type, so you may have had different containers for paper and card, plastic, cans and glass.